viam-devrel/viamcodelabs/site/viamguides/src/monitoring-automation-elastic/monitoring-automation-elastic.md

    ![select data management](./assets/viam-machine-add-service-data-manager.png)
 1. **Create** a new [Data Management service](https://docs.viam.com/services/data/) called `data_manager-1`.
    ![add module](./assets/viam-machine-create-service-data-manager.png)
 1. Notice adding this service adds the data manager service called `data_manager-1`.
-It will default to the "Capturing" and "Syncing" toggles as enabled, leave them that way.
+It will default to the "Capturing" and "Syncing" toggles as enabled.
+Leave them that way.
    ![view default configuration for data manager](./assets/viam-machine-config-data-manager.png)
 1. **Save** your updates.